 About Independent Contractor Misclassification and Compliance Legal Blog

-Independent Contractor Misclassification and Compliance Legal Blog is published by lawyers Richard Reibstein, Lisa Petkun and Michael J. Crumbock of the law firm of Pepper Hamilton LLP; it is dedicated to legal issues involving defense of misclassification claims and class actions, audits and investigations by the IRS and state tax and workforce agencies including unemployment and workers compensation, and compliance with federal and state labor, tax, benefits, and other laws impacting the use of independent contractors.
+This blog addresses issues related to the defense of misclassification claims and class actions as well as audits and investigations by the IRS and state tax and workforce agencies including unemployment and workers compensation, and enhancing compliance with federal and state labor, tax, benefits, and other laws impacting the use of independent contractors and individuals paid on a 1099 basis.
+Comments from readers about this blog or individual blog posts are invited.

 - White Paper